jacechua/Hadoop/README.md

 # Hadoop
-Foundational knowledge and material to study for Hadoop Systems Engineering at Amazon.
+Foundational and material knowledge prerequisite for Hadoop Systems Engineering at Amazon.